httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

  - Reference(s): a set of pointers to the primary documents defining the algorithm and key

-Insecure digest algorithms MAY be used to preserve integrity against corruption, but MUST NOT be used in a potentially adversarial setting; for example, when signing digest fields' values for authenticity.
+Insecure hashing algorithms MAY be used to preserve integrity against corruption, but MUST NOT be used in a potentially adversarial setting;
+for example, when signing Integrity fields' values for authenticity.

 The entries in {{iana-hash-algorithm-table}} are registered by this document.